-A system described herein includes a receiver component that receives a first dataset, wherein the first dataset comprises temporal dynamics pertaining to a document that is accessible by a search engine, wherein the temporal dynamics comprise an identity of a term corresponding to the document and an indication that the term has been subject to change over time.
-The system also includes a weight assignor component that assigns a relevance weight to the document based at least in part upon the temporal dynamics pertaining to the document, wherein the relevance weight is utilized by the search engine to assign a ranking to the document with respect to at least one other document when the search engine retrieves the document.
+A system described herein includes a receiver component that receives the first dataset, wherein the first dataset comprises temporal dynamics about a document that is accessible by a search engine, wherein the temporal dynamics comprise an identity of a term corresponding to the document and an indication that the term has been subject to change over time.
+The system also includes a weight assignor component that assigns a relevant weight to the document based at least in part upon the temporal dynamics about the document, wherein the search engine utilizes the relevance weight to assign a ranking to the document concerning at least one other document when the search engine retrieves the document.

-The patent provides a much more detailed description of a process that could be used to track changes to a web page, and use it to influence the rankings of search results.
+The patent provides a much more detailed description of a process that could be used to track content change on a web page and use it to influence search engine rankings.

 What I found interesting wasn’t so much Microsoft’s process itself, but rather that they might capture information about changes to a page, and possibly use that information to influence search results.